 I have a lot of experience of working with young people, families and adults.
-I have a number of years’ experience of working in mental health, including Eating Disorders.
+I also have experience of working in mental health, including Eating Disorders.
 I offer trauma therapy and use AIT practice regularly in my practice.
 I am also trained in a number of techniques that help create emotional stability, both individually and within family systems.

 AIT is a gentle and effective trauma treatment or energy treatment which promotes psychological, physical and spiritual healing by treating not just the symptoms, but the originating causes of present day difficulties that fracture wholeness and block connection to spirit, feelings and emotions.
 AIT blends analytic psychotherapy with the power of energy psychology.
 AIT specializes in treatment for difficult and complex clinical challenges, including: